IGME-202-2221/project-2-lpl6448/README.md

 ## Make it Your Own

-- _List out what you added to your game to make it different for you_
+- I added two more states to the elf (Working and Frozen).
+These states do not have steering forces because they effectively freeze the elf.
-- _If you will add more agents or states make sure to list here and add it to the documention above_
+- I will make the game in 3D (using a mostly topdown perspective) and will let the player rotate the camera around the workshop.
-- _If you will add your own assets make sure to list it here and add it to the Sources section
+- I will make the elves and toys/parts out of voxels to fit the 3D style.

 ## Known Issues